Types Of Turquoise

 Dry Creek Turquoise

 Dry Creek Turquoise comes from a small turquoise mine outside of Austin, Nevada.
-It is a creamy pale blue coloring and golden to cocoa brown matrix.
+It has a creamy pale blue color and a golden to cocoa brown matrix.

 Read More

 Dry Creek turquoise is not treated or color enhanced and is revered for its light whitish blue turquoise color.
-Most turquoise this light of a blue is chaulk and is too soft to cut.
-That is one of the reasons that Dry Creek Turquoise is so valuable.
+Most turquoise this light of a blue is chalk and too soft to cut.
+That is one of the reasons Dry Creek Turquoise is so valuable.

-Turquoise gets it color from the heavy metals in the ground where it forms.
-The blue turquoise forms when there is a higher concentration of copper, which is the case with most Arizona turquoises.
-Green turquoise forms where there is a higher concentration of iron.
-This is the case with most Nevada turquoise.
-Dry Creek forms where there are few heavy metals present, which is a rare occurrence and the reason for the light whitish blue color.
+Turquoise gets its color from the heavy metals in the ground where it forms.
+Blue turquoise forms when there is a higher concentration of copper, which is the case with most Arizona turquoise.
+Green turquoise forms where there is a higher concentration of iron, which is the case with most Nevada turquoise.
+Dry Creek forms where few heavy metals are present, a rare occurrence and the reason for the light whitish blue color.

-To date, no other vein of this turquoise has been discovered anywhere else and when this current vein runs out, that will be the last of it.
-Because this Dry Creek Turquoise is as rare as the sacred buffalo, many Native Americans refer to this turquoise as “Sacred Buffalo”.
+To date, no other vein of this turquoise has been discovered anywhere else, and when this current vein runs out, that will be the last of it.
+Because Dry Creek Turquoise is as rare as the sacred buffalo, many Native Americans refer to this turquoise as "Sacred Buffalo."

 Easter Blue Turquoise

-Easter Blue is an old Nevada Blue Turquoise mine.
-This mine is located in the Royston Area/ Bunker Hill.
+Easter Blue is an old Nevada Blue Turquoise mine located in the Royston Area / Bunker Hill.

 Read More